 Art Paper 157-200 gsm – What does gsm even mean?
 It means grams per square meter.
 Simply put it is a form of measurement that allows print buyers to know about the quality of paper being used.
 Art paper is commonly used in digital and offset printing for packaging items.
 In fact, we commonly use this type of material on rigid boxes, casemade binders and gift bags.
 Art paper is available in Matt and Gloss finishes,

 Wibalin Buckram Paper- This material brings creative designs to life.
 Wibalin is a strong durable non-woven paper covering, that is scuff resistant and is available in an array of colours.
 The super friendly product is eco-friendly.
-Wibalin is known for being elemental chlorine free (ECF), FSC Certified, REACH compliant and is 100 % recyclable.
+Wibalin is known for being elemental chlorine free (ECF), REACH compliant and is 100 % recyclable.
 For all those demanding jobs, irrespective of if it is custom gift packaging, stationery binders or document holders.
 This responsibly sourced material is available in numerous paper grade weights and 5 different embossing finishes.
 Wibalin has a non-shiny (matt) finish.

 Pu Leather– One of the best materials to use when you want that premium look for less.
 PU leather is a synthetic leather that can be used on boxes, binders, compendiums, clipboards, diaries, diploma wallets and much more.
 PU Leather is also known as Faux Leather and you can tell the difference between the synthetic leather and genuine leather, by looking at the back of the material.
 PU (Faux Leather) has a woven fabric backing.
 This amazing product comes with smooth and embossed finishes and endless colour choices are available.